numberscope/frontscope/doc/making-a-visualizer.md

    parameter values are sensible.
 6. `assignParameters()`: Copy the `value` property of each item in `params` to the place where the implementing object will access it.
 Typically, that means copying to top-level properties of the object.
-Implementations shouldn't access values directly from the `params` object, because parameters should only be used when `validate()` succeeds.
+The implementing object should only use parameter values supplied by `assignParameters()`, because these have been vetted with a `validate()` call.
+In contrast, values taken directly from `params` are unvalidated, and they can change from valid to invalid at any time.
 7. `refreshParams()`: Copy the current working values of the parameters back into the `value` properties in the `params` object, so they can be reflected in the parameter UI.
 This method is used by visualizers that